KeenMate/phoenix-rollup-svelte/README.md

   - ```assets\rollup.config.js```
     - Whenever you add a new app to your apps folder modify line ```let apps =``` or keep it empty if you have no apps yet
     - Whenever you add a new common class or piece of code modify ```external: ['apps-manager'],```
-      - And it's registration below
+      - And its registration below
         ``` // 'OTHER COMMON CLASS NAME': 'OTHER COMMON CLASS FILE NAME INSIDE js FOLDER'
         globals: {
           'apps-manager': 'AppsManager'